-(Closure - Review the Change Dyad Closure tool - you may need to use it when the Dyad builds the first time!).
+Closure - Review the Change Dyad Closure tool - you may need to use it after the dyad builds the first time).

 |